 The top agencies in terms of total liquidated and delinquent account values outstanding tend to be those that provide services to a large percentage of the public.
-The first two agencies, the Judicial Department and the Department of Revenue, account for \$2.13 billion of the \$3 billion total outstanding, or 70.8%, of the total value of accounts reported.
-These top ten agencies combined account for \$2.98 billion, or 99.1%, of the \$3 billion total.
+The first two agencies, the Judicial Department and the Department of Revenue, account for \$2.26 billion of the \$3.19 billion total outstanding, or 70.6%, of the total value of accounts reported.
+These top ten agencies combined account for \$3.16 billion, or 98.9%, of the \$3.19 billion total.

-The Oregon Judicial Department (OJD) accounts for 46.4% of the total liquidated and delinquent accounts reported.
+The Oregon Judicial Department (OJD) accounts for 46.9% of the total dollar amount of liquidated and delinquent accounts reported.
 OJD collects filing fees and is responsible for the collection of fines, assessments, and restitution associated with cases in the 36 trial courts, the Tax Court, the Court of Appeals, and the state Supreme Court.
 A debt is established with OJD when a final judgment is unable to be paid in full.
 These debts are carried on the books far longer than most other debts.
-Monitory judgments for criminal cases expire after 20 years (50 years if restitution is ordered), civil judgments expire after 10 years, but in some cases can be extended for an additional 10 years.
+Monetary judgments for criminal cases expire after 20 years (50 years if restitution is ordered), civil judgments expire after 10 years, but in some cases can be extended for an additional 10 years.
+OJD notes that the total amount of outstanding receivables reported is overstated by approximately \$56.9 million due to the establishment of duplicative accounts and amounts resulting from the entry of joint and severally liable judgments.